The Challenges of Web Accessibility

 However, to reach such a goal, it is critical that web designers understand how to integrate accessible functions and practices into their site designs.
 "Raising awareness among web designers," said Judy Brewer, director of W3C's Web Accessibility Initiative, "is a pressing issue.
 Although many designers are currently not familiar with accessibility issues, we hope that accessibility concerns will eventually become a standard phase of the design process.
 After all, before the ADA, designing buildings with entrance ramps would have been thought strange; now we all expect it as the norm."

 More and more organizations are asking designers to make their websites accessible–and for good reason.
 First of all, the more people who can use a site, the more potential clients it can generate.
-Online stores, in particular, have a great deal to gain, since many people who are blind or visually impaired find it much easier to shop independently through the Internet than to go to a store in person.
-Companies with government contracts, by law, must make their web sites accessible according to Section 508 of the ADA.
+Online stores, in particular, have a great deal to gain, since many people who are blind or visually impaired, or have other disabilities, find it much easier to shop independently through the Internet than to go to a store in person.
+Companies with government contracts, by law, must make their websites accessible according to Section 508 of the the Rehabilitation Act of 1973.
 In addition, businesses gain a more positive reputation by being socially responsible.

 Perhaps most importantly, however, accessible websites tend to be better designed in general.
 Chances are, designing for accessibility leads the programmer to examine site navigation and the information being presented more closely.
 "A good website," said Corona, "is accessible for people with disabilities, usable in terms of navigation and logical structure, and useful with regard to the information being presented–usually with a specific audience in mind.
 In my opinion AFB's website has all three characteristics."